valFortD/pong/src/README.md

-- Created this project to test my basic knowledge on cpp and raylib after watching a cpp foundation tutorial on youtube.

 # How to use this template
 1. Double click on the main.code-workspace file.
 This will open the template in VS Code.
 2. From the Explorer Window of VS Code navigate to the src folder and double click on the main.cpp file.